chekz/axway-open-docs/content/en/docs/apimgmt_security/c_secgd_bp_intro.md

 ## Passphrase policy

-In line with security best practices, an administrator for API Gateway Manager can configure a passphrase policy for nodemanagers and groups.
+In line with security best practices, an API Server Administrator can configure a passphrase policy for Node Managers and API Gateway groups.
 Passphrase policy refers to the size and complexity of the passphrase, as well as all the rules to manage the passphrases.

-For more information on setting the passphrase policy for administrator users, see [Configure a passphrase policy for admin users](/docs/apim_administration/apigtw_admin/manage_user_access/#configure-a-passphrase-policy-for-admin-users).
+For more information on setting the passphrase policy, see [Configure a passphrase policy for Node Managers and API Gateway Groups](/docs/apim_administration/apigtw_admin/manage_user_access/#configure-a-passphrase-policy-for-node-managers-and-api-gateway-groups).

 ## Default authentication account